Drawing of a circle outline in pen

 then, join us.

-We encourage you to consider paying your voluntary land tax either as an individual, an organization, or a business
+We encourage you to consider paying your voluntary land tax either as an individual, an organization, or a business.
+If you are donating for only one time, simply select “one time.”

 Line drawing of five squash blossoms